If you don’t want the hassle of dealing with tenants, and you need a quick sale, selling your commercial property is probably the way forward for you.

 Sounds complex!
 How can I sell quickly?

-If you have time on your hands, you can sell a commercial property via estate agents or online via property portals, online auctions and even the likes of eBay.
+If you have time on your hands, you can try to sell a commercial property yourself.
 Our article goes into more detail.

 If you’re in a tricky spot with troublesome tenants, shoddy leases or you need a quick get-out because your health is failing, we can buy your property for cash within 28 days.

-Money in the bank = total freedom from stress (and tenants).
+Money in the bank means total freedom from the stress of dealing with tenants.

 At Property Saviour, we buy commercial properties all the time, so we know the pitfalls and what you might need to consider if selling privately or through an agent .